fsharp/fslang-design/RFCs/FS-1093-additional-conversions.md

 f2 (Some (B())                     // ❌ error FS0001: This expression was expected to have type 'A' but here has type 'B'
 ```

-Instead, in all cases, prior to this RFC type upcasts of `box` are needed:
+Instead, in all cases, prior to this RFC type upcasts or `box` are needed:
 ```fsharp
 let a : int seq = ([1; 2; 3] :> int seq)
 let b : obj seq = ([box 1; box 2; box 3] :> int seq)